keras-team/keras-autodoc/CONTRIBUTING.md

 ## Pre-commit hook

 You can make git run `flake8` before every commit automatically.
-It will make you go faster by avoiding pushing commit which are not passing the flake8 tests.
+It will make you go faster by avoiding pushing commits which are not passing the flake8 tests.
 To do this, open `.git/hooks/pre-commit` with a text editor and write `flake8` inside.
 If the `flake8` test doesn't pass, the commit will be aborted.